-The Sponsor must measure and collect data to develop adequate estimates of the pharmacokinetic profile, including important pharmacokinetic parameters for the parent compound and major (active) metabolite(s), i.e., AUC, half-life, Cmax, Tmax, and apparent oral clearance (this parameter for parent only).
+The following endpoints must be measured for The Sponsor must measure and collect data to develop adequate estimates of the pharmacokinetic profile, including important pharmacokinetic parameters for the parent compound and major (active) metabolite: (s), i.e., AUC, half-life, Cmax, Tmax, and apparent oral clearance (this parameter for parent only).
 These estimates of pharmacokinetic parameters must be obtained using sufficient sampling.

-Efficacy Endpoints:
+Study 2 Efficacy Endpoints:

-A scale specific to schizophrenia and sensitive to the effects of drug treatment of schizophrenia (for Study 2) or irritability associated with ASD (for Study 2 and 3 and 4) in the target population must be used.
+A scale specific to irritability associated with ASD (for Study 2 and 3) in the target population must be used.
 The choice of the primary assessment instrument and the primary outcome will need to be justified and approved by the Agency.
 Specifically, if you choose scales and outcomes used in adult trials, you will need to justify that these measures are appropriate for use in the pediatric population.
 Alternatively, you may perform preliminary trials to identify sensitive rating scales in this population.
 It is essential to identify a primary outcome for the controlled efficacy trial; ordinarily this would be change from baseline to endpoint on whatever symptom rating scale you have chosen for your trial.

-□ Safety Endpoints:

-□ Safety outcomes must include routine safety assessments collected at baseline and appropriate follow-up times, e.g., vital signs (pulse rate and blood pressure), weight, height, as measured by stadiometer, clinical laboratory measures (chemistry, including liver function tests and bilirubin; hematology; serum lipids; and urinalysis), ECG's, and monitoring for adverse events (including extrapyramidal symptoms and dyskinesias).
-Given recent concerns regarding psychiatric adverse events with psychiatric medication use, particularly in children, you must provide an assessment of psychiatric adverse events (i.e., worsening of psychosis, depressed mood, suicidal and homicidal ideation) as part of this written request.

-□ The following adverse events must be actively monitored:
+- Safety Endpoints (Studies 1, 2, and 3): - The protocol must include Safety outcomes must include routine safety assessments safety monitoring collected at baseline and appropriate follow-up times, e.g., vital signs (pulse rate and blood pressure), weight, height, as measured by stadiometer, clinical laboratory measures (chemistry, including liver function tests and bilirubin; hematology; serum lipids; and urinalysis), ECG's, and monitoring for adverse events (including extrapyramidal symptoms and dyskinesias).
+Given recent concerns regarding psychiatric adverse events with psychiatric medication use, particularly in children, the protocol you must provide include an assessment of psychiatric adverse events (i.e., worsening of psychosis, depressed mood, suicidal and homicidal ideation). as part of this written request. - The protocol must include active monitoring of the following adverse events must be actively monitored:

-- You must adequately assess antipsychotic class safety concerns including hyperglycemia, leucopenia/neutropenia/agranulocytosis, orthostatic hypotension/bradycardia/syncope, QTc prolongation, akathisia and other extrapyramidal symptoms, weight gain, and somnolence. - All clinical protocols for products developed in the Division of Psychiatry Products, whatever the indication, must include a prospective assessment for suicidal ideation and behavior.
+- You must adequately assess Aantipsychotic class safety concerns including hyperglycemia, leucopenia/neutropenia/agranulocytosis, orthostatic hypotension/bradycardia/syncope, QTc prolongation, akathisia and other extrapyramidal symptoms, weight gain, and somnolence. - All clinical protocols for products developed in the Division of Psychiatry Products, whatever the indication, must include a prospective assessment for suicidal ideation and behavior.
 These assessments would need to be included in every clinical protocol, at every planned visit, and in every phase of development.

-All adverse events must be monitored until symptom resolution or until the condition stabilizes.
+The protocol must include monitoring of Aall adverse events must be monitored until symptom resolution or until the condition stabilizes.